bg-chun/kep-draft/kep.md

 ## Related issues

 - [Hardware topology awareness at node level (including NUMA)][numa-issue]
+- [Support Container Isolation of Hugepages][hugepage-issue]

 ## Goals

 - Guarantee alignment of resources for isolating container's Memory and Hugepages with CPU and I/O devices.

-- Provide topology hint for Memory and Hugepages to Topology manager.
+- Provide topology hint for Memory and Hugepages for Topology manager.

-- Support container isolation of hugepages

-- This proposal only focus on Linux based system.

-- This proposal only cover pre-allocated hugepage.

 ## Non-Goals
 - Updating scheduler, pod spec is out of scope at this point.

-- Support multi size of hugepages together
+- This proposal only focus on Linux based system.

 ## User Stories